What is the number one greenhouse gas?

 - Crude steel drive app.
 7% of global CO2 emissions

 - Aluminium drive app.
 2% of global CO2 emissions

-Converting the annual production of these 3 material groups into CO2 neutral alternatives would drive an approximate 10% reduction of global CO2 emissions.
+Converting the annual production of these 3 material groups into CO2-neutral alternatives would drive an approximate 10% reduction in global CO2 emissions.

 : [Source: Hannah Ritchie and Max Roser (2020) – “CO₂ and Greenhouse Gas Emissions”.
 Published online at OurWorldInData.org.
 Retrieved from: ‘https://ourworldindata.org/co2-and-other-greenhouse-gas-emissions’]